How do we understand the teachings of the Bible in a modern context?

 First-year courses provide a broad overview of topics that are critical to the Christian faith, including a foundational understanding of the Bible.
 Class discussions, lead by dedicated and experienced professors, give the opportunity to understand worldview from the perspective of other denominational and cultural backgrounds.

-Gain strong foundational knowledge of church history and theology in courses like Theology in the Contemporary World while also delving into cultural contexts in courses like World Religions and Bible literacy through courses like New Testament Studies: The Gospels and Acts.
+Gain strong foundational knowledge of church history and theology in courses like Theology in the Contemporary World while also delving into cultural contexts in courses like Gospel, Church and Culture and Bible literacy through courses like New Testament Studies: The Gospels and Acts.

 Take your passion for ministry into Hamilton’s downtown through a variety of volunteer opportunities such as Deedz — a weekly program where a small group of students go downtown to offer hot chocolate & conversation to those on the street.